Seek Returns logo

 Min

-APG vs. UPS: A comparison of their P/B Ratio against their respective Engineering & Construction and Integrated Freight & Logistics industry benchmarks.
+APG vs. UPS: A comparison of their Price-to-Book Ratio (MRQ) against their respective Construction & Engineering and Air Freight & Logistics industry benchmarks.

 Valuation at a Glance